 But getting back to Colonia LeBaron in 1963 — back to where I was before I sprouted wings and flew over the prison walls that bound me — after four years of watching for my chance, a loophole opened where I could finally escape the LeBaron cult, Mormonism — and all other cults that have presented themselves ever since.

 So I’ve chosen to “Let go and let God.”
 That is, some years ago, I finally realized that fear of believing in something (for fear another cult would be able to overtake me) was actually a “cult of fear.”
-I’m happy to say that now I at least I have a spiritual basis.
+I’m happy to say that now I have at least finally been able to regain a spiritual basis.
 For example, I now know there is some kind of hereafter.
 And I firmly believe we are spiritual beings having a physical experience.
-We have probably lived many lifetimes.
-And will continue on where we leave off in this life.
+And we have probably lived many lifetimes — and will continue on where we leave off in this life.

 Although my husband hadn’t seen it before he died at age 31, I, at age 21, was able to comprehend the above and to also see that Ayn Rand and other atheists had no more proof that God does not exist than religious people have proof that God does exist.
 Quite a conundrum?
 I’ll leave you this yummy-gummy gumdrop to chew on till I come up with a new dewdrop containing more oxymorons to gum up your reasoning … and drop you on your head.
 Just kidding!